zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-google.md

 Please.
 Please declare, open and distribute.
 Thus Ayushmat Dhotakathema said (Ichchathi) This is the vowel joint.
 Ayushmat is the word of love, the word of honor, the word of honor.
-Long live "Dhotaka" means the name, imposition, nama karma, aspiration of that Brahmin.
+Long live "Dhotaka" means the name, imposition, nama kamma, aspiration of that Brahmin.

 [APZ 30.2] (# apz30.2) # apz30.2 .ref .apz} "Your Majesty, Yours
 I look forward to the words "I look forward to your word sermon.